sanlega/aliados/README.md

    - Should be mobile responsive to allow users to access easily from their phones.
    - Should have both admin and user sections.
 The admin section for changing game settings and viewing overall statistics.
 The user section for viewing their game stats.

-By combining Docker with Mosquitto, Node-RED, and Grafana, you'll have a powerful, scalable, and flexible architecture to support the operation of your escape room tests.
+By combining Docker with Mosquitto, Node-RED, and Grafana, you'll have a powerful, scalable, and flexible architecture to support the operation.